nikhil10marvel/JShell/OpenScriptingEnd/README.md

 It make even the average user more productive.
 It uses javascript parser nashorn to parse javascript files.

 #### Parsing Javascript?
 Even a browser can do that what's special ?
+Unlike regular JavaScript OpenScriptingEnd runs on the system rather than the browser.
+Therefore, it has great power in controling user's files, storing configuration, compressing files and folders,
+Archiving, etc. OpenScriptingEnd can also interact with Java.
-The special thing is it's not regular javascript, but a better one.
+The special thing is it's not reg
-This javascript is able to make TCPServers and TCPClients ( more to come soon ).

 #### Why Javascript?
 The aim of OpenScriptingEnd is to make Scripting at users side simple and also provide control to the user.